Charlie Condou: Career

 In 2005, the actor played editor Jonatton Yeah? in Channel 4 sitcom Nathan Barley.
 In 2006, Condou appeared as Renoir in the BBC drama The Impressionists.
 He had a cameo role as an elf in the film Fred Claus.
 In 2007, Condou joined the cast of the British soap opera Coronation Street, playing Marcus Dent.
 In 2008 he left the show and stated that "I have had a fantastic time in Coronation Street, but as a jobbing actor I believe it is time to move on."
-A publicist from the show added "we'll be sad to see Charlie leave".
+A publicist from the show added "we'll be sad to see Charlie leave."
 At the time, Condou indicated that "there are a few things in the pipeline, one of which is a feature film which is being made abroad.
 But all that's under wraps at the moment."
 This film turned out to be Good, released later that year.

 After having returned as Marcus in 2011, it was announced in 2013 that Condou would be leaving Coronation Street the following year.
-In September 2014, he took the lead role of Adam in the West End production of "Next Fall".
+In September 2014, he took the lead role of Adam in the West End production of Next Fall.
 From September to December 2016, he took part in the UK tour of The Rocky Horror Show.
 In February 2017, Condou played Reverend Hale in the UK tour of Arthur Miller's play The Crucible.
 That year, he was cast in the role of Simon Osborne in the second series of the ITV drama Unforgotten.

 In 2019, Condou joined the cast of Holby City in a guest role, playing doctor Ben Sherwood.

-In September 2024, it was announced that Condou had been cast in Doctor Who in an undisclosed role.
-He appeared in "The Interstellar Song Contest" as Gary Gabbastone, an engineer in May 2025.
+In September 2024, it was announced that Condou had been cast in Doctor Who.
+He appeared in "The Interstellar Song Contest" as Gary Gabbastone, an engineer, in May 2025.
+In 2026, Condou appeared as Curtis Baxter in the Russell T Davies-penned television series Tip Toe, broadcast on Channel 4.

 Personal life

 Condou is openly gay and he married his long-term Canadian boyfriend Cameron Laux on 8 June 2015.
 He lives in Islington with his husband and his children, Georgia and Hal, who split their time between him and their mother, the actress Catherine Kanter.
-Condou and Kanter first met in 1998 and made a mutual agreement between each other that they would have a child if she was still single at the age of 40.
+Condou and Kanter first met in 1998 and made a mutual agreement that they would have a child if she was still single at the age of 40.
 In a number of interviews, Condou has revealed that the children were conceived through IVF treatment, following Kanter's fortieth birthday and relationship breakup.
 From October 2011 until July 2012, he wrote a column for The Guardian newspaper on the subject of same-sex parenting.

 Condou supported the UK remaining a member of the European Union in the 2016 EU referendum.